 “The behavioral analytics have been trained that a number it hasn’t seen before that makes 50,000 calls at 9 a.m. on a Monday is suspicious,” he said.
 “It will be marked as ‘spam likely.’”

 In addition to the data in call detail records, phones offer native tools to help identify and mark spam calls, which provides another data stream that can be used in machine learning processes to identify potential spam calls.
-Apple, for example, has its “silence unknown numbers” feature on phones running iOS 13 and later operating systems.
+Apple, for example, has its “Silence Unknown Callers” feature on phones running iOS 13 and later operating systems.
 The Google Phone app for Android similarly includes caller ID and spam protection options that allow users to mark calls as spam.

 Carriers similarly have their own systems: T-Mobile has ScamShield powered by First Orion, Verizon has Call Filter powered by TNS’ Call Guardian and AT&T has Call Protect powered by Hiya.
 Third-party apps like YouMail, RoboKiller, CallApp and those put out by Hiya, TNS and First Orion also allow users to mark calls as spam.

-“An entry such as this gets added to the database as a spam call entry along with other regular calls,” said Albar Wahab, a data scientist trainee at Data Science Dojo.
-He said feature engineering can be used to select the best indicators of spam calls.
+“An entry such as this gets added to the database as a spam call entry along with other regular calls,” Albar Wahab, a data scientist trainee at Data Science Dojo, said.
+Feature engineering can be used to select the best indicators of spam calls, he added.
 Then traditional machine learning classification algorithms, such as support vector machines, can be applied to predict whether a future incoming call is potential spam.
 Deep learning algorithms like convolutional neural networks and long short-term memory can also be used to effectively automate the feature engineering step.

 “We are 100 percent based on the audio in calls and we do nothing related to reach or frequency of calls,” Rudolph said.
 “For us, because we are an over the top information service, we can train machine learning based upon what the call said.
 That’s a completely different machine learning.”